Skip to main content

 How much time and experience do you have?

 • Kittens are adorable!
 They also require much more time, effort and training than adult cats.
 They need more supervision — as they can easily get into things and injure themselves in your home.
-And kittens’ personalities are still developing, and time will tell how their personalities form — including how affectionate, social or active they’ll be.
+Kittens are still developing their personalities, and only socialization and time will tell how their personalities form — including how affectionate, social or active they’ll be.

 • Adult cats’ personalities are often more clear, so you can choose one who will be a good fit for you and your household.